open-rpc/open-rpc/src/docs/getting-started.md

 ---
-title: OpenRPC Field Guide | A guide through OpenRPC
+title: OpenRPC Getting Started Guide | A guide through OpenRPC
 ---
-# Field Guide
+# Getting Started

 A guide through OpenRPC.

-## The Manifesto

-- Write services documentation first
-- Write services that do one thing, and one thing well
-- Write services that can interface together
-- Write services that handle JSON because that is a universal interface

 ## Introduction
 This field guide will help developers on their OpenRPC journey to code automation and tooling.
 It is meant to be a starting place for new users and a resource for existing users.